mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 search engine software library written in Java.
 It provides robust search and indexing features.

+Apache Lucene is a high-performance, full-featured search engine library written entirely in Java.
+It is a technology suitable for nearly any application that requires structured search, full-text search, faceting, nearest-neighbor search across high dimensionality vectors, spell correction or query suggestions.

 ## Apache Solr
 [Solr](https://solr.apache.org) is the popular,